ansible-collections/netapp/ansible_collections/README.md

   * over 100 modules to support ONTAP configuration.
 * [CloudManager](https://galaxy.ansible.com/netapp/cloudmanager)
   * new modules to create a connector, single or HA CVO instances, aggregates, volumes, CIFS server, NSS accounts, iSCSI igroups/initiators.
+  * new info module to gather information about accounts, working_environments, aggregates.
-  * modules for connector and CVO only support AWS at present.
-Azure and GCP are being added.
+  * modules for connector and CVO support AWS, Azure, and GCP.
+Modules are specialized for each cloud provider.
-  * modules for aggregates and volumes support AWS, and are expected to work on Azure and GCP as well (more testing underway).
+  * modules for aggregates and volumes support AWS, Azure, and GCP.
   * In addition, a [Terraform provider for CloudManager](https://registry.terraform.io/providers/NetApp/netapp-cloudmanager/latest) already supports all of the above on the 3 clouds.
 * [ANF for Azure](https://galaxy.ansible.com/netapp/azure)
   * Azure NetApp Files on Azure - accounts, resource pools, volumes, snapshots.